 It is important to check your credit report when you are going through a divorce.
 The information contained in your report will affect your ability to receive loans in the future (when you decide to buy a house, car, appliances, or whatever).
 Insurance companies also use this information to determine rates, landlords base rental decisions on it, and some companies run a check on all future employees before making the final decision to hire.

 Since many banks and major companies use this information to base their decisions on how they will work with you, you want to take steps now to make sure you will make a good impression.

 If there are bad marks on your report due to the negligence of your ex, you need to contact the creditor reporting the information to see what can be done.
-Unfortunately, they may still hold you responsible for the debt if it was a joint account.
+Unfortunately, they will likely still hold you responsible for the debt if it was a joint account.
 And if you live in a community property state and the debt was acquired during your marriage, you'll likely be liable for it even if it wasn't a joint debt.
-If that is the case, see if they will let you pay for half of the principle with no interest or penalties (be sure to tell them that you were never notified of this debt).
+If that is the case, see if they will let you pay for half of the principle with no interest or penalties (be sure to tell them you were never notified of this debt).
 Also ask them to remove the bad rating from your file after your half is paid.

 Another thing that you want to pay attention to is the addresses that are listed for you.
-For some reason, your ex’s address may appear, and this may be why you don’t receive notification of any problems.
+For some reason, your ex’s address may appear as your current address, and this may be why you haven’t received notification of any problems.
 If your ex's address is listed for your current address on file, you'll need to update it with the credit bureau.
 Information on how to do this will be included in your report.

 Once you start getting your head above water, be careful to not add any new debts.
 Cut up all but one of your cards.
-Use the remaining card for emergencies only (not to buy something to lift your spirits).
-You can eliminate impulse spending if you use cash or checks when you buy something.
-It makes it more real than swiping your card because you can see your cash supply dwindling.
-With time and restraint you can secure your financial security.
+Put this card away and use it only for emergencies (not to buy something to lift your spirits).
+You can also eliminate impulse spending if you use cash or checks when you buy something.
+It makes it more real than swiping your card because you can see your cash supply dwindling right before your eyes.